iep-ferreira/biomastats/README.md

 # bioma-stats
-R package for land use and coverage analysis in Brazil (in development)
+R package for land use and coverage analysis in Brazil

 ## Documentação do Código